hhristoff/ST3-Redmine/readme.markdown

 Settings
 --------
-For the plugin to work, you will need to update Redmine.sublime-settings
+For the plugin to work, you will need to update settings

 Add your redmine url, user id, username, and password, then your set.

-`Redmine.sublime-settings`
+You can access plugin setting via the menu Preferences / Package Settings / Redmine and then Settings - Default or Settings - User.
+Generally you should leave the default settings as-is and add your own settings to user settings

 	{
 		// Redmine URL